armory/docs/content/en/docs/installation/ae-environment-reg.md

 - go.armory.io/UIdocs-deploy-reg-troubleshooting points to Troubleshooting
 - go.armory.io/UIdocs-deploy-reg-manual-id points to the Operator fails to generate an instance ID section -->

-## Overview

-As part of the configuration process, you need to register your Armory Enterprise instance.
-If you maintain several instances, such as development, staging, and production instances, you must register each one.

 ## Register your environment